jamiemorales/project-machine-learning-starter/README.md

-## About

-This is a fast fundamental machine learning project in Python for starters.

-It aims to help someone get started fast and gain a high-level understanding of the fundamental steps in the machine learning lifecycle early on.

-After completion, someone will have built intuition over the machine learning lifecycle.

-This work is part of a collection of projects called Machine Learning Starters.

 ## More

 If you found this work interesting, you might like the following.
-You can find them at github.com/jamiemorales.
+You can find them at [github.com/jamiemorales](https://github.com/jamiemorales).

 Machine Learning Starters